kwame-mintah/notes-md/learning-paths/devops-engineer/01-devops-engineer-terraform-project.md

 CloudFormation IAM role to allow permission to create all resources stated in the template being run, for example allow permissions for [Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) so the resource can be created and/or destroyed.

-The Lambda function deployed, has a role created as part of CloudFormation, this role would allow the lambda the necessary permissions against the specified DynamoDB table.
+The Lambda function deployed, has a role created as part of CloudFormation template, this role allows the Lambda necessary permissions against the specified DynamoDB table.

 [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)  helps manage, retrieve, and rotate database credentials, application credentials, OAuth tokens, API keys, and other secrets throughout their lifecycle.
-Unfortunately for this project the database chosen being DynamoDB did not have any credentials associated with it, so there was no need to use this service, however if an [Amazon Relational Database Service (Amazon RDS)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html) was deployed, Secrets Manager would be used.
+Unfortunately for this project the database chosen DynamoDB does not have any credentials associated, so there was no need to use this service, however if an [Amazon Relational Database Service (Amazon RDS)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html) was deployed, Secrets Manager would be used.

 ### Automation